ADGEfficiency/adgefficiency.github.io/PITCHME.md

 three pieces of info on climate

-three pieces of info on energy and reinforcement learning
+1. it's bad
+2. it's going to be worse for poor countires
+3. your personal choices matter

 ---

-by this point
-1 - established my personal history
-2 - climate problem
-3 - energy solution
+ml + energy solution to the climate problem

 ---

+price response flexible demand and the lazy taxi driver

+---

+energy_py = supporting experimentation

+---

 ---?image=/assets/energy_py_talk/repo.png&size=auto 50%

 ---

-energy_py = supporting experimentation

-now run the experiment
+running an experiment

 ```
 #  high level api running experiments from config files